 She is the editor of two books on science in society: Immersed in Technology (MIT Press 1995) and Science, She Loves Me (Banff Centre Press 2011) and holds a BSc in Zoology, a Master’s degree in Communications and an interdisciplinary PhD.

 - Barry Crean - Chief Operating Officer

-As a Project Management consultant, Barry worked with an Australian firm to introduce its advanced multi-media streaming system to North America.
+As a Project Management consultant, Mr. Crean worked with an Australian firm to introduce its advanced multi-media streaming system to North America.
 He provided project management services to a first-of-its-kind science centre in Saudi Arabia, oversaw exhibit development at the National Museum of the Philippines, and served as a coordinator to designers and clients developing the Thematic Area for EXPO2000 in Hanover, Germany.
 Mr. Crean has also served as technical manager for the Singapore Discovery Centre.
 Closer to home, he was on the ground floor of development for the Shania Twain Centre in Timmins, Ontario.

 BOARD OF DIRECTORS:

 - Sheila Leggett - Chair

 Sheila has a broad variety of experience serving on Boards throughout her career making her ideally suited to join the TELUS Spark Board of Directors.
 She enjoys working with her Board colleagues on continuous improvements in the area of governance practices and thinks it’s important for all of us to consider ways in which we can expand our individual service to the community.

 Sheila believes strongly in the purpose and potential of TELUS Spark and sees science centres as a place for inspired learning and fun for people of all ages.
 She recognizes the value in having a place where members of communities, individuals, families and groups can come together and explore, share and communicate all while having fun.
 She sees TELUS Spark as an important social gathering spot where experiencing things together leads to stronger communities.